ellysh/bash-programming-from-scratch/manuscript/BashShell/extra-features.md

 aaa
 ```

-The `du` utility prints file sizes in the first column.
-The `sort` utility operates this column.
-The file sizes are numbers.
-Therefore, we cannot place them in order properly with lexicographic sorting.
-An example will help us to understand the issue.
+The `du` utility prints it results in the table.
+The first column contains sizes of files and directories.
+The `sort` utility process its input data line by line from left to right.
+Suppose that you transfer the `du` output to the `sort` input.
+Then the `sort` utility deals with numbers which are sizes of objects.
+The lexicographic sorting does not work well in this case.
+An example will explain the issue to you.

-Suppose there is a file with the following numbers:
+There is a file with three integers:
 {line-numbers: true, format: text}
 ```
 3